- Find a Garden

 When can I hold my Great British Garden Party?

-You can choose any day across the summer that is best for you.
-The official week is the 4th – 12th September, but this is purely a guide.
-If there is another date that suits you better, then please go ahead, invite your guests and have a wonderful day.
+You can choose any day that is best for you.
+The official week is the 15th – 23rd July, but this is purely a guide.
+You can host your event any day that suits you.

 You can sign up to host a Great British Garden Party event here, and select your planned party date.
-But if you want to change your date later there is no problem, just drop us an email to let us know.
+But if you want to change your date later there is no problem, just complete this simple form to let us know of your revised date.

 I'd like to host a Great British Garden Party, but I'm not sure how to raise funds at my event?